micmejia/bible-dump/NKJV/Acts/Acts 2.md

 ###### 1
-When the Day of Pentecost had fully come, they were all [^a]with one accord in one place.
+When the Day of Pentecost had fully come, they were all with one accord in one place.

 ###### 2
 And suddenly there came a sound from heaven, as of a rushing mighty wind, and it filled the whole house where they were sitting.

 ###### 3
-Then there appeared to them [^b]divided tongues, as of fire, and _one_ sat upon each of them.
+Then there appeared to them divided tongues, as of fire, and _one_ sat upon each of them.

 ###### 4
 And they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit gave them utterance. ## The Crowd's Response